N. Kesi

-N. Kesi (born in March, 1918; died 16 June 2015) was an Indian Carnatic flautist and was a student of T. R. Mahalingam.
+N. Kesi (March 1918 – 16 June 2015) was an Indian Carnatic flautist and was a student of T. R. Mahalingam.

 Early life

 Born in the month of March 1918, in Madras (now Chennai) N. Kesi grew up in a family blessed with traditional values and discipline.
 Her father, P. S. Vaidyanatha Iyer was a lawyer and mother a housewife with five of her brothers and sisters.
 In the midst of her schooling, she started her classes for Carnatic music in Nagapattinam at the age of five.
 In no more than few years she became an adept vocalist.
 Consequent to the move of the family to Tanjore, Kesi took an interest to flute and learnt the basics under Pandit S. Subramania Shastri and further developed her skills under the guidance of Pandit S. Subramania Shastri of Tanjore.

 She married P. A. Narayanaswamy of her native village Palamaneri in the year 1934.